NSO-developer/vrf-oob-reconcile/README.md

 # Running the demonstration

-## Start the demonstration
+## Execute the reconcile demonstration
   First start up the 3 node simulation and the 4 netsim devices

   make start

-## Log into the service node and create the VRF service
+### Log into the service node and create the VRF service
 <pre>
    ncs_cli -u admin